Ezku/equanimous-tribble/content/3-empirical-study/3-data-collection.md

 ## Overview of collected data

 This section presents an outline on the data and its salient features.
 Table \ref{daily-overview} is introduced as a basis for reference.
+When specific dailies are discussed, their index number (from `01` to `20`) will be used.

 Daily index  |Date        |Recorded | Effective | Language| Attendance
 -------------|------------|--------:|----------:|---------|----------: